saikrishnaKrish/ReactInspectorTool/PRIVACY_POLICY.md

 ## Questions or Concerns?

-For inquiries about this Privacy Policy, please contact us via the extension's GitHub repository.
+For inquiries about this Privacy Policy, contact: saikrishna.kanteti@gmail.com or via the Github repository.

 ---